junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Placed on the Union Calendar, Calendar No. 175.
 - 2007-07-30 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-273.
 - 2007-07-30 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-273.
+- 2007-07-31 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on Indian Affairs.